Photo is of the 1860 Wilmington Agricultural Society broadsheet that will be auctioned off as part of the Silent Auction.

 1:30 TOWN PHOTOGRAPH on the Field

 4:00 to 6:00 The Readsboro Lions Club is preparing a delicious CHICKEN BBQ DINNER complete with chicken, baked potato, cole slaw, roll, and butter.
-We will also be supplying beverages and dessert.
-You can do take-out or stay and continue to visit.
+We will also be supplying water and dessert.
+You can do take-out or stay and continue to visit under the tent.

 At 5:00 we will have the official welcome and announce the winners of the parade categories and the Largest Tree Contest.
 This is a great way to get together with family and friends where no one has to cook and no one has to do the dishes!
-Please note that tickets for the dinner must be purchased in advance.
-Download this form (or just write out the information) and send it along with payment to Wilmington OHW POB 78, Wilmington, 05363 before July 20th.
-Tickets will be available for pick-up during Registration at Memorial Hall or at the Dinner.
-You don't want to miss out on this one!
+Please note that tickets for the dinner had to be purchased in advance.
+Purchased Tickets will be available for pick-up during Registration at Memorial Hall or at the Dinner.